iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 tar -czf bird_400.tar.gz -C bird_400 .
 ```

+The last set of commands will produce a file just like the one you can download above, with 400 randomly-selected loci.
+Note that you should expect to get a slightly different species tree and concordance factors, because there's a *lot* of discordance along the backbone of the species tree of birds, so different groups of 400 loci are highly likely to give different species trees.

 # Estimating the gene trees

 To estimate the gene trees, we'll use IQ-TREE2.
 Just set `-T` to the highest number of threads you have available.
 This step might take some time (about 3.5 hours with my 128 threads).
 If you prefer to skip it then you can download the key output files from this analysis here: